mmatteo-hub/RT1_Assignment1/README.md

 ### Code: main

-Inside the main there is the code to drive the robot around the arena, there are several functions in order to make the code more readable and avoid a single block of code.
+Inside the main there is the code to drive the robot around the arena: there are several functions in order to make the code more readable and avoid having a single block of code.
 Thanks to a flowchart it can be described the general structure, moreover also the functions will be analised properly:

 ![main](https://user-images.githubusercontent.com/62358773/139657231-093e1cf8-2bac-422a-8ffe-86e34e876ab3.jpg)